CharlesHepburn1/State-Constrained-Offline-Reinforcement-Learning/README.md

 # State-Constrained Offline Reinforcment Learning

 Pytorch implementation of State-constrained Deep Q-learning (StaCQ).
+The paper can be found [here](https://openreview.net/forum?id=KcR8ykFlHA).

 StaCQ is an offline deep learning method that uses a learned formulation of state rechability to find higher performing policies than its batch-constrained counterparts.